discrete-notes/discrete-notes.github.io/_posts/2021-02-25-february-21-notes.md

 ## About distinguishing some papers in a conference

-There is a trend in conferences to distinguish some papers form the others.
+There is a trend in conferences to distinguish some papers from the others.
-In the conferences I gi to, this takes of form of best papers awards and of invitation to journals special issues.
+In the conferences I go to, this takes of form of best papers awards and of invitation to journals special issues.
 I saw in the [call for paper of LICS 2021](http://easyconferences.eu/lics2021/cfp/) that another distinction was introduced: